alexenson/ec2-elb-for-beginners/README.md

 We have now launched two virtual servers in the Cloud, running Windows and Linux.

-In your instances - under instance state (top menu), you can stop or terminate your instances.
+In your instances - under instance state (top menu), you can stop or terminate your instances.<br>
 ![5](https://github.com/user-attachments/assets/3fdfb032-3461-44a8-9ab9-23170f07081f)

 This means that you are not going to pay for the running compute and memory.
 You will still pay for the storage that is allocated to this server.

-You can reboot instances and terminate instances (this essentially deletes them).
+You can reboot instances and terminate instances (this essentially deletes them).<br>
 ![6](https://github.com/user-attachments/assets/aeaf9599-d9fb-48f8-83f8-40b7061069ab)

-When you click terminate, you’ll see that the instance changes to a terminated state quickly.
+When you click terminate, you’ll see that the instance changes to a terminated state quickly.<br>
 ![7](https://github.com/user-attachments/assets/640935b6-4a82-468d-a7ae-d1037a82e1d2)

 It will stay in the console for a while.
 Don’t worry about it, it will disappear after a little while.

-The other thing we can do, in terms of administration, is under Action, there are a variety of settings.
+The other thing we can do, in terms of administration, is under Action, there are a variety of settings.<br>
 ![8](https://github.com/user-attachments/assets/cd53da76-ff06-4398-a7b9-614b1d88fe7f)

 <br>